 If possible, fill your prescription close to your departure date and bring more than you need – just in case.
 Upon arrival it’s not a terrible idea to split some up between a camera case, purse or luggage that way if you misplace one, you’ll probably still have enough medicine to make it through the rest of your trip.

 Remember medically necessary prescriptions are exempt from the TSA 3-1-1 Rule regarding liquids, aerosols and creams.
-With that said, it’s important to carry your medication in its original container with an easy to read label.
+With that said, it’s important to carry your medication in its original container with an easy-to-read label.

 Tell the TSA officer ahead of your security screening about your medication so they don’t think you’re trying to sneak prohibited items onto the plane.
 It’s also advisable to carry a letter from your doctor that explains your condition, the medication and dosage you take to treat it and the prescription in case a TSA officer has any questions.

 Keep your medication on top of your carry so you can get to it easy if you need it on your flight.
-It also protects your medicine from the extreme temperatures in the plane’s storage hold and ensures that you have your medicine on arrival in case your luggage is delayed or lost.
+It also protects your medicine from the extreme temperatures in the plane’s storage hold and ensures that you have your medicine on arrival in case your luggage is delayed or lost

 Traveling overseas means time zone changes, which can impact the schedule of when you’d normally take your medicine.
 Check with your doctor on how to best modify your schedule.
-Once you have a plan, it’s a good idea to set an alarm on a wrist watch or cell phone so you don’t miss a dose due the excitement of traveling.
+Once you have a plan, it’s a good idea to set an alarm on a wristwatch or cell phone so you don’t miss a dose due the excitement of traveling.

-Besides your prescriptions, it’s not a bad idea to pack some over the counter medication.
+Besides your prescriptions, it’s not a bad idea to pack some over-the-counter medication.
 Some things that make sense to pack include an antidiarrheal medicine, antihistamine, a laxative and pain medication such as aspirin or ibuprofen.